 - Ram W150 Pickup 5.2L, 5.9L: 1992, 1993.

 - Ram W250 Pickup 5.2L, 5.9L: 1992, 1993.

 Basics Of The Manifold Absolute Pressure (MAP) Sensor

-The fuel injection computer (known as the PCM - Powertrain Control Module in tech speak) uses the MAP sensor and crank sensor (think engine RPMs) to calculate how much air the engine is breathing in your Dodge Ram pickup (or van).
+The fuel injection computer (known as the PCM - Powertrain Control Module in tech speak) uses the MAP sensor, the crankshaft position sensor (for engine RPM info), and the intake air temperature sensor to calculate how much air the engine is breathing in your Dodge Ram pickup (or van).

 Once the PCM knows how much air is entering the engine, it can now calculate the amount of fuel to inject into each cylinder to keep it running optimally and to keep it within certain pollution standards.

 How is this accomplished?
 In a nutshell, by measuring the amount of intake manifold vacuum and translating this measurement into a voltage signal.

 This voltage signal either decreases or decreases depending on the amount of vacuum (produced within the intake manifold) and is sent to the PCM on the dark green with red stripe (DK GRN/RED) wire of the 3-wire MAP sensor connector.

 Briefly, the two things you need to keep in mind are: